A U G U S T

 DB: "Pretty much.
-After most of our suppers at home my dad, George, would get out the guitar and play all the old country classics by Tammy Wynette, Ernest Tubb, Loretta Lynn, George Jones and the like.
-My sisters would sing along while clearing the table and doing the dishes.
-This shared experience spilled over into the rest of us kids.
-Most of us sang together as a family at area civic events and senior gatherings.
-It wasn't long before many of the older kids learned guitar, drums and other instruments.
-We were a bit like the Osmond family.
-Most everyone is musical.
-Making music was pretty much something that we always agreed on and could do together."
+When my older siblings were growing up, my dad, George, would get out the guitar after supper and play all the old country classics by Tammy Wynette, Ernest Tubb, Loretta Lynn, George Jones and the like.
+At first my sisters would sing along while clearing the table and doing the dishes.
+Later, this shared experience spilled over to the rest of us kids (10 in all.)

 Growing up, we sang together as a family at area civic events and senior gatherings.
 It wasn't long before many of the older kids learned guitar, drums and other instruments and later formed smaller configurations of their own or performed solo.
 There's not one of us in the bunch that is tone-deaf.
 What are the odds, huh?
 Needless to say, my folks are quite happy that the music gene trickled down pretty well.
 Their kids all have a musical talent of some kind.
 We were a bit like the Osmond family.
 Making music was something we always agreed on doing together."

 How can I book the Doug Breau Show?

 Go to the Contact page, submit your best contact information, including what type of entertainment you are looking for at your event and we will be in touch!

 Look for more 2021 Q&A in the next few months!